cache-sim/cache-sim/analysis.md

 PLRU has an anomoly: sudden decrease in hit ratio for block size 64.
 We are not sure of the exact reason for this.
 It might be due to the undeterministic nature of bit-PLRU algorithm.

+Due to column major access of B, for all block sizes we analysed, B will always suffer a lot of cold start misses.
+Hence we observe that all hit ratios are capped at 95% for all replacement policies.

 ![P2: Varying block size](./images/varying-blocksize-P2.png)

 In P2, inside the k for loop, one value of A is accessed and an entire row of B and C is accessed.
 Two accomadate two rows of B and C, the cache needs to atleast a block size of 32.
 Hence till 32, LRU, SRRIP and PLRU have a drastic increase and NRU and LFU have a steady increase.
 Also, hit ratio almost saturates after block size 32 in SRRIP, LRU and PLRU for the same reason.